SFULibrary/islandora_doi_framework/modules/islandora_doi_datacite/README.md

 someothernamespace:2
 ```

 The script provides two commands, `islandora_doi_datacite_assign_dois_preflight` and `islandora_doi_datacite_assign_dois`.
+Configuration options set in the admin GUI as described above are used by the drush commands.

 You should run the preflight command on your list of PIDs before running the assign command.
-Configuration options set in the admin GUI as described above are used by the drush commands.
-The preflight command checks each object identified in the PID file to confirm that its DC datastream contains the values required by the  DataCite metadata schema, specifically, for a dc.title, dc.creator, dc.publisher.
+That command checks each object identified in the PID file to confirm that its DC datastream contains the values required by the  DataCite metadata schema, specifically, for a dc.title, dc.creator, dc.publisher.
 It also checks the dc.date field for a YYYY year.
 Running the file produces two output files, named after the PID file with `.passed` and `.errors` appended.
 The 'passed' file contains PIDs of objects that had all the required values, and the 'errors' file contains a log of the missing elements in each object.
 For example:

 ```
 drush -u 1 islandora_doi_datacite_assign_dois_preflight --pid_file=/tmp/dois.pids